 CDN does not reduce the time X-Cart scripts take to work, but it delivers images, CSS and JS files to client’s browser more quickly.
 Overall, your pages will be rendered faster.

 The control panel of your hosting provider may have an option to enable compression of HTML code (for instance, cPanel has the Optimize website option).
 You should enable it.

 Besides, in case all static files are served directly by Nginx on your site, you can enable gzip compression for static files, by specifying additional directives in your nginx configuration file, for example:

-We’ve run lots of tests to see if X-Cart works better on later PHP versions like 5.5 and 5.6, and it really does!
-Typically you can get a two times speedup simply by installing PHP 5.5+.
-PHP 7.0 is supported by X-Cart versions 5.3.x.
+We’ve run lots of tests to see if X-Cart works better on later PHP versions like PHP 7, and it really does!
+Typically you can get a two times speedup simply by installing PHP 7.0+, that is supported by X-Cart versions 5.3.x.

 Step 6.
 Use Query Cache (MySQL)

 MySQL provides a convenient feature that can be used to speed up any queries to the database - Query Cache.
 To get an optimized and speedy response from your MySQL server, you may want to add the following configuration directives to your MySQL server:

 SET GLOBAL query_cache_size = 268435456; SET GLOBAL query_cache_type = 1; SET GLOBAL query_cache_limit = 1048576;

 Alternatively, you can adjust these settings in the MySQL configuration file.
 A good article explaining each aspect of Query Cache configuration is available at http://dev.mysql.com/doc/refman/5.7/en/query-cache-configuration.html